MaSe69/ecl/md/bodylanguage.md

 Finally, we focus on the role of body language for leaders.

-For further reading login to the private section ...
+For further reading register and login to the [private section](/ecl/register/)